Scientists were close to a coronavirus vaccine years ago. Then the money dried up.

 Full coverage of the coronavirus outbreak

-Hotez will take that message to Congress on Thursday, when he's scheduled to testify before the House Committee on Science, Space and Technology.
-He plans to argue that the new coronavirus should trigger changes in the way the government funds vaccine development.
+Hotez took that message to Congress on Thursday while testifying before the House Committee on Science, Space and Technology.
+He argued that the new coronavirus should trigger changes in the way the government funds vaccine development.

-"It's tragic that we won't have a vaccine ready for this epidemic," Hotez wrote in prepared remarks he shared with NBC News.
+"It's tragic that we won't have a vaccine ready for this epidemic," Hotez wrote in prepared remarks.
 "Practically speaking, we'll be fighting these outbreaks with one hand tied behind our backs."

 As of Wednesday, there had been more than 94,000 confirmed coronavirus cases globally and about 3,200 deaths.
 Public health officials are concerned that the virus, which can lead to respiratory failure brought on by pneumonia, will spread widely in the U.S. and last beyond this year — much like the seasonal flu, but more severe and potentially deadlier.